ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

       path: "/var/jenkins_home/.ssh/jupiter"
       state: directory

+For a full list with available plugins and examples, see :ref:`connection_plugin_list`.

 .. note:: If you're reading the docs from the beginning, this may be the first example you've seen of an Ansible playbook.
 This is not an inventory file.
           Playbooks will be covered in great detail later in the docs.